markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Note that an additional space indent is interpreted as space
+Note that an additional space of indentation is interpreted as space
 inside the code block:

 ```````````````````````````````` example